-Chriselda, a multi-genre, prolific author and speaker, with a background in Business Administration and Chemistry/Microbiology lives in Belgium.
-She also hosts the Podcast – The 3 Pillars and is the creator of ART-IS-IN, The Dig and her blog “chriselda.blog”
+Chriselda is a multi-genre, prolific author, designer and healer, with a background in Business Administration and Chemistry/Microbiology.
+She also hosts the Podcast – The 3 Pillars and is the creator of ChriseldaB Digital Art, HandMade By ChriseldaB, ART-IS-IN, LTW Language Learning Book Series and her blog ‘chriselda.blog’.

 Having traveled the world extensively, as an Inflight Safety Training Instructor, she has worked in the Aviation industry for nearly two decades.

 Always with a touch of artistic creativity along with being an ex-professional modern jazz dancer, she loves music and is passionate about writing!
-She speaks 5 languages & writes poetry, stories and quotes.
-She recently published more than 20 books, from which over 13 belong to her “Colouring Books For Adults” Series!
+Being multi-lingual, she has a fascination for languages and has published over 100 books, her latest being: Detox Declutter Heal — A Self-Healing Meditation Journal.

 Her writing covers fiction and non-fiction, with the likes of poetry, horror, thriller, romance, supernatural, children’s illustration, but she enjoys telling a story in narrative poetry the most!

-Currently she has a lot of things going on; launching her healing jewelry collection – ‘Hand Made by Chriselda B’, airing her podcast, interviewing artists, producing her tutorial series, creating more colouring books, not only for adults but also for children and she is working on her Self-help/Image-Building Book, that she had first started on her blog: ‘chriselda.blog’
+Currently she has a lot of things going on; launching her clothing line & her healing jewelry collection – ‘Hand Made by Chriselda B’, airing her podcast, interviewing artists, producing her tutorial series, and creating more books; language learning, kids and other notebooks.

 Being a qualified Life Coach and Motivational Speaker, she also practices NLP and Mindfulness.
 Aiming to share her knowledge and experience, she is a speaker on many topics ranging from Creative Writing, Personal Development, Aerotoxic Syndrome to Aviation Safety and Self-Publishing.
-She is a certified Holistic Counsellor & a Reiki & Aura and Chakra Healer.
+Along with being a Zumba and Yoga Instructor, Chriselda also is a Holistic Counsellor & a Reiki & Aura – Chakra Healer.

-Find her paperback books on Amazon worldwide & Blurb.
+Find her hardcover/paperback books on Amazon worldwide & Blurb.
 Digitally her eBooks can be found at Kindle, B&N, iTunes, Tolino, Kobo, Scribd, Playster, Overdrive, 24Symbols, Bibliotheca, Angus & Robertson, Indigo, Fnac, Bol, Walmart...